Temptin/SkypeExport/README.md

 * Windows compilation is done using Visual Studio or the compiler of your choice.
 * Mac OS X compilation is done using the included shell script.
+* Linux compilation is done using the included CMakeLists.txt

 ## Quick Guide